A Minecraft Movie: Cast

+Amanda Billing portrays Natalie and Henry's mother in a photograph.
+Mark Wright portrays an HR person at Chuglass High School.
 YouTubers DanTDM, Aphmau, Mumbo Jumbo, and LDShadowLady make cameos as auction attendees.
-Jens Bergensten, who serves as one of the lead designers for Minecraft, makes a cameo appearance as a waiter who tends to Marlene and Nitwit.
+Jens Bergensten, who is one of the lead designers for Minecraft, makes a cameo appearance as a waiter who tends to Marlene and Nitwit.
 A pig wearing a crown appears as a tribute to YouTuber Technoblade, who died in 2022.
 Kate McKinnon makes an uncredited vocal cameo in a post-credits scene as Alex, a woman living in Steve's house, with Alice May Connolly physically portraying Alex.

 Production

 Background

 In 2022, Jared Hess came on board to direct the film, which had been in development since 2014.

-Following a series of offers from Hollywood producers to create a Minecraft-related television series and a crowdfunding campaign for a fan film that was shut down by Minecraft creator Markus "Notch" Persson, Persson revealed that Mojang Studios was in talks with Warner Bros.
-Pictures to develop an official Minecraft film in February 2014.
+Following a series of offers from Hollywood producers to create a Minecraft-related television series and a crowdfunding campaign for a fan film that was shut down by Minecraft creator Markus "Notch" Persson, Persson revealed that Mojang Studios was in talks with Warner Bros. to develop an official Minecraft film in February 2014.
 Later in October, Mojang CCO Vu Bui stated that the movie was early in development, and would be a "large-budget" production.
 He also said that the film might not be released until at least 2018.
 Originally, Roy Lee and Jill Messick were set to produce the project.
 That same month, Warner Bros. hired Shawn Levy to direct the film, though he and writers Kieran and Michele Mulroney, who were developing the film together, left the project by December.